 Diesel 57.6 combined MPG

-Location: Volvo Blackburn - Stock At This Dealer
+Location: Volvo Preston - Stock At This Dealer

 All vehicles can be purchased from your local Motorparks dealer regardless of their physical stock location.